Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Branch Analysis of Constant-Time Cryptographic Programs

 is transformed to this DNA sequence: $\ntBlue{A}\ntRed{C}\ntBlue{A}\ntRed{C}\ntGreen{G}$.

 Algorithm~\ref{algo:kmers-compression} shows a simplified version of the technique that we use to build \tandem{} traces.
-The inputs of the algorithm are (1) the equivalent DNA sequence of a \vanilla{} trace and (2) $max\_k$ which specifies the maximum size of repeating patterns that we consider.
-The core of the algorithm is the $count\_kmers$ procedure (line 6) that takes $k$ and DNA sequence $seq$ as input and builds a frequency map of all the existing $k$-mers and their frequency.
-Algorithm~\ref{algo:kmers-compression} continues compressing the sequence with the most frequent pattern (i.e., has the highest coverage in the sequence, lines 14-17) until one of the two termination conditions occur (line 3): \begin{enumerate}[leftmargin=0.7cm] \item[(1)] The length of the compressed sequence stops reducing; \item[(2)] The size of the frequent patterns set has reached $max\_k$. \end{enumerate} Finally, the output of the algorithm is the compressed DNA sequence $K$ and the set of detected patterns $P$ (lines 19-20).
+The input of the algorithm is the equivalent DNA sequence of a \vanilla{} trace.
+The core of the algorithm is the $count\_kmers$ procedure (line 7) that takes $k$ and DNA sequence $seq$ as input and builds a frequency map of all the existing $k$-mers and their frequency.
+Algorithm~\ref{algo:kmers-compression} continues compressing the sequence with the most frequent pattern (i.e., has the highest coverage in the sequence, lines 14-17) until the length of the compressed sequence stops reducing (line 3).
+Finally, the output of the algorithm is the compressed DNA sequence $K$ and the set of detected patterns $P$ (lines 19-20).

 As the final step, we re-transform the DNA \tandem{} patterns back to the PC traces.
-We refer to the result as \tandem{} representation; \tandem{} representation consists of the \tandem{} trace $K$ and its transformed pattern set $P$.
+We refer to the result as the \tandem{} representation; \tandem{} representation consists of the \tandem{} trace $K$ and its transformed pattern set $P$.
 For example, here is the \tandem{} trace of branch $BR_1$ that we discussed earlier:

 where the pattern set is: